qrsch/doubutsu/README.md

 ## Training

 You can train a doubutsu on your own use-case via one of the notebooks provided in this repo.

+## Acknowledgements

+A huge part of this codebase is based on https://github.com/vikhyat/moondream